lst1975/TDMA-TSN-Wifi/README.md

 # Project Status
 Under construction ...

-# Howto Build the Project
+# How to Build the Project
 BUILD_MODE=run make or make

 # Email